GTPB/CPANG19/pages/mhc.md

 	vg index -x x.aug.xg x.aug.vg
 	vg pack -x x.aug.xg -g aln.aug.gam -o aln.aug.gam.pack
 	vg call x.aug.xg -k aln.aug.gam.pack -s rando >rando.vcf

-If this is too slow for you, it is also possible to speed up the execution by building a RocksDB index of the GAM first with `vg index` and then passing that in as a positional argument in place of `-G`.

 How could you use these variant calls to determine which MHC scaffold(s) are most appropriate for this sample?
 Since you have trio datasets may be interesting to look at Mendelian consistency in your approach.